johndoknjas/hypixel-online-friends/README.md

 Note that hypixel.py is from https://github.com/Snuggle/hypixel.py/, with modifications made to it by myself.

 Instructions for running:
-- Do pip3 install grequests
+- Do pip3 install requests
 - Make a textfile called 'api-key.txt', and paste your hypixel api key as the first line.
   - To get this api key, log in on hypixel's server and do the command '/api'
 - Run with python3 main.py "username"